lgkh2002/ECE445/Notebooks/chamoun2/README.md

 ### 2/16/2024
-- Researched how SPI conections work with the ESP32 using Arduino IDE (All SPI pins are reassignable in Arudino IDE, so no need to worry about using specific ESP32 pins)
+- Researched how SPI connections work with the ESP32 using Arduino IDE (All SPI pins are reassignable in Arudino IDE, so no need to worry about using specific ESP32 pins)
-- Found and imported footprint for ESP32 in KICad
+- Found and imported footprint for ESP32 in KICad, making it accessible to everyone else in the git repo as it is a relatively specific version of the ESP32

 ### 2/21/2024
 Finished up high level requirements and subsystem goals

+High Level Requirements:
+- The device enables users to view flashcards, see answers, select their results, and monitor the status of a digital pet.
+Flipping and switching between flashcards must be completed within 1 second, and the digital pet should respond to any state changes within 1 second.
+- The device must have the capacity to store and recall ‘question and answer’ data for up to 500 flashcards, in addition to retaining user interaction history with the flashcard set.
+Furthermore, it should be capable of downloading flashcard sets from the internet in under 5 minutes.
+- The device should be portable, with dimensions not exceeding 160mm x 120mm, and designed for long-term use.
+It must feature a rechargeable battery with a lifespan of at least 2 hours on a single charge.

 ### 2/22/2024
-- Switched buttons to be used with a Schmidtt trigger to prevent doubling user inputs
+- Switched buttons to be used with a Schmidtt trigger to prevent doubling user inputs as opposed to just a simple capacitor
 - Ordered parts

 ![Image](https://github.com/lgkh2002/ECE445/blob/main/Notebooks/chamoun2/images/2.webp)